mhu/shadows-and-alchemy/GDD.md

 ## Accessibility

-The game features the ability to regenerate health while standing in the shadows, allowing players that need assistance to complete the game, albeit at a slower pace.
+The game features the ability to regenerate health while standing in the shadows.
+This mechanic allows players that need assistance to take their time and regenerate health before moving on at the cost of a slower completion time.